seniordeveloper08/seniordeveloper08/README.md

-# 💫 About Me: Crazy Developer
+# 💫 About Me: SENIOR Developer
 I am a full stack developer with 10 years of experience.